-The benefits of this methodology, as observed in the interactions with Indigenous citizens and the input provided, included:
+The benefits of this methodology, as observed in the interactions with Indigenous participants and the input provided, included:

-- Building relationships between participants and the NWMO; - Facilitating progressive learning and familiarization on the topic of radioactive waste;

-- Providing space for Indigenous groups to make recommendations on the process and improvements on communication and relationship building in the nuclear industry; and - Engaging in deeper and more robust conversations about the ISRW.
+- Building and fostering relationships between participants and the NWMO; - Facilitating progressive learning and familiarization on the topic of radioactive waste; - Providing space for Indigenous groups to make recommendations on the process and opportunities for improvements on communication and relationship building in the nuclear industry; and - Engaging in deeper and more robust conversations about the ISRW.

 The issue of radioactive waste management is complex and may appear unapproachable for a non-technical audience.
-Taking the time for progressive learning and reflections about worldviews and lived experiences in relation to the ISRW helped surface the participants' priorities and create a more grounded conversation about technical options.
+Taking the time for progressive learning and reflections about worldviews and lived experiences in relation to the ISRW helped surface participants' priorities and create a more grounded conversation about technical options.

-The discussions revealed Indigenous priorities for ISRW include:
+The discussions revealed that Indigenous priorities for ISRW include:

-- Environmental protection and minimizing the impact on land and the environment; - Centering Indigenous perspectives, expertise and worldviews; - Inclusion and engagement at all levels of project development; - Contributing to Indigenous Sovereignty through building structures for Indigenous communities to take control back over the long-term stewardship of their land; - Providing more education on the issues related to ISRW; and - Building relationships through ongoing engagement and inclusion of impacted communities and broadly with diverse stakeholders throughout the strategy development and implementation process; this should include ongoing education, communication, transparency, and collaboration with Indigenous communities on all stages of development and operations.
+- Environmental protection and minimizing the impact on land and the environment; - Centering Indigenous perspectives, expertise and worldviews; - Inclusion and engagement at all levels of project development; - Contributing to Indigenous Sovereignty through building structures for Indigenous communities to take control back over the long-term stewardship of their land; - Providing more education on issues related to ISRW; and - Building relationships through ongoing engagement and inclusion of impacted communities and broadly with diverse participants throughout the strategy development and implementation process; this relationship building; should include ongoing education, communication, transparency, and collaboration with Indigenous communities on all stages of development and operations.

 These priorities are reflected in the participants' feedback about the technical options.
-The Key Findings (pages 8-10) section provides a more detailed summary of Indigenous insights.
+The Key Findings section provides a more detailed summary of Indigenous insights.
 Indigenous submissions are included in the Appendices, with permission of the authors.
+We have made best efforts to include our meaningful discussions that we held with Indigenous participants who chose to engage on broader discussions on the environment and reciprocal relationships.